 An IPPY Winning Book

 Carrie Rubin's medical thriller, Eating Bull, won the 2016 silver medal in Great Lakes fiction.
-Read on to find out more on her award-winning book.

 Eating Bull, by Carrie Rubin (Science Thrillers Media)